Skip to main content

 Community wisdom from Discord and Reddit I treated like NPC town gossip, useful for secret quests but never my main questline.
 I’d take one piece of advice and run a deliberate practice block around it for three sessions before judging its value.
 That discipline alone filtered 90% of the noise.

-The old me would never have listed Headspace or Calm under “improve gaming skills” resources.
-That felt like side content for casuals.
+The old me would never have listed a simple breathing exercise that felt like side content for casuals.
 The truth?
-Your mental state is your primary mana pool.
+Your mental state is your primary energy pool.
 Let it deplete, and you’ll start missing shots you’ve hit a thousand times.
 I began doing 5-minute breathwork between matches, literally a reset button.
 When I started treating tilt not as a character flaw but as a debuff to be cleansed, my win rate stopped yo-yoing.

 The System I Use (And the Kit I Built)